This Is How You Can Use Essential Oils to Treat a Sunburn

 COOLA’s Radical Recovery After-Sun Lotion contains agave, aloe vera, lavender oil, rosemary extract, and sunflower oil, and promises to “promote collagen synthesis while offering UV protection and clinically proven relief from sunburn.”

-MAKE’s Succulent Skin Gel was designed to soothe, calm and comfort skin after exposure to any extreme conditions like high wind and heat.
-The formula includes aloe vera, prickly pear, chamomile, calendula and comfrey, which delivers intense hydration to sunburned skin.
+MAKE’s Succulent Skin Gel was designed to soothe, calm, and comfort skin after exposure to any extreme conditions like high wind and heat.
+The formula includes aloe vera, prickly pear, chamomile, calendula, and comfrey, which delivers intense hydration to sunburned skin.
+Now, make sure you know the habits that put you at higher risk of getting a sunburn in the first place.